Prevention of money laundering and terrorist financing

 International financial sanctions

 International financial sanctions refer to the freezing of funds and other financial resources of those subject to the sanctions.
 They are a response to various circumstances posing a threat to international peace and security, including terrorism.
 This entails, among other things, the imposition of sanctions often directly on individuals, entities or groups.
 The Security Council of the United Nations imposes globally binding sanctions, but the EU or individual countries may also impose their own sanctions.
 International financial sanctions applicable in Finland are published in the Official Journal of the European Union.

 In addition to financial sanctions, there are also other international sanctions, including export and import embargoes as well as prohibitions of flight and travel.
-In Finland, main responsibility for coordination of compliance with UN and EU financial sanctions belongs to the Ministry for Foreign Affairs.

 National decisions on freezing assets